query_builder#

 join_private(right_operand, truncation_strategy_left=None, truncation_strategy_right=None, join_columns=None)#

-The current query can also join with a named private table (represented as a string).
+The current query can also be joined with a named private table (represented as a string).

-This operation is a natural join, with the same behavior and requirements as join_public().
+This operation is an inner, natural join, with the same behavior and requirements as join_public().

-In contrast, operations on tables with a AddRowsWithID ProtectedChange do not require a TruncationStrategy, as no truncation is necessary while performing the join.
+In contrast, operations on tables with a AddRowsWithID ProtectedChange do not require a TruncationStrategy, as no truncation is necessary to perform the join.
+In this case, the join columns must include the privacy ID columns of both tables, and these privacy ID columns must have the same name, and be in the same ID space.

 Example